How to garden effectively using organic pest control

 Also, consider how you can increase the number of natural predators such as snakes, hawks, and owls.
 If after trying these organic pest control ideas, you still have a mole problem then try chicken wire.
 It works wonders.

 You might not consider cats to be a nuisance as you could love your felines!
 Many don’t like cats coming into their garden and causing issues.
-Thankfully, there’s plenty of ideas to keep your garden cat free.
+Thankfully, there’s plenty of cat deterrents for gardens to keep your outdoors space feline free.

 Before you turn your kitchen into a lab and start creating your own homemade pesticides, there are a few things you should consider.